mgpc-lab/MagpieCoin/README.md

 Yet Another CPU Mineable POW Cryptocurrency using Yespower Algorithm.
 Because mankind's love for mining is endless. : P

+Our slogan is: Anyone can dig, any equipment can dig, in anywhere can dig, at anytime can dig and get mines😀

 New Website of MagpieCoin

 http://magpiecoin.animalcoins.top/